twarmboe/s3_accessibility/README.md

 Flick Stick
   - Enable Flick Stick will replace the right stick behavior with a flick stick behavior (all other options don't matter if this is disabled).
-    **For this to work properly your gyro (motion controls) must be enabled and set to +5 Sensitivity.** Stick sensitivity can be set to anything and has no effect.
+    **For this to work properly your gyro (motion controls) must be enabled and match what you set in "In Game Motion Sensitivity".** Stick sensitivity can be set to anything and has no effect.
   - Forward snap angle.
 Often to turn more slowly you'll want to press forward on the stick (resulting in no flick) and then sweep the stick in a direction for one-to-one horizontal camera movement.
 A forward snap angle means that anything within this angle (in degrees) of up will count as if it was pressed perfectly up in other words there will be no flick.
   - Flick Threshold.
 This is the percentage the stick must travel before a flick is registered.
 Smaller values mean flicks occur sooner; larger values mean the angle of the flick will be more accurate.
   - Special Flick Stick Disable window.
 Sometimes when using a special you will accidentally push the stick enough to cause an unintended flick.
 This window in milliseconds is how long after pressing special flicks will be disabled.
-  - Flick Stick sensitivity.
-Most users should not need to mess with this; **make sure your gyro (motion control) sensitivity is set to +5**.
-If you still find that flick stick angles are consistently wrong, you may need to tweak this value.

 Gyro Off Button